PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/examples/pbcoreIdentifier.md

 For institutions transforming PBCore XML data and using internal identifiers, recommend they set up a namespace (equivalent to @source), then provide guidelines for how to format a namespace

-Other legacy identifiers that don’t need to be nodes can be put in an annotation
+Other legacy identifiers that don't need to be URIs can be included as strings in annotations